MarwanElKhodary/marwan.world/src/pages/post/making-the-pc-game.md

 }
 ```

-Updating the dropzone content, everytime you drag and drop a PC part successfully:
+Updating the dropzone content, everytime you drag and drop a PC part successfully.
+I'm not posting the whole code snippet for brevity but the general gist of this part is that everytime a PC part is successfully dropped, the current dropzone gets replaced, as well as the text instruction displayed to the user, and the combined PC part is returned.

 ```javascript
 function getDropzoneContent() {